Energy and climate protection

 How much greenhouse gas is created during the production of a SolarWorld module?

 We also use the life cycle analysis to calculate the emission intensity of our products (greenhouse gas emissions per production unit, CO2eq/Wp).
 We include emissions from the entire production process, including preliminary stages and input factors in the analysis.
-In 2012, we calculated a shared total for Freiberg and the USA of 0.8 kgCO2eq/Wp (in 2011: 0.8 kgCO2eq/Wp for just the Freiberg production).
-In Freiberg, we achieved an 8 percent improvement.
-Values from the USA are available for the first time this year.
+In 2015, we calculated a shared total of 0.7 (in 2014: 1.0) kgCO2eq/Wp.

 Where can I find more information about climate protection at SolarWorld?